moment/moment-timezone/contributing.md

 :warning: Before you begin, note that Moment Timezone is in [maintenance-only mode](https://momentjs.com/docs/#/-project-status/).
-Bug fixes and performance improvements will still be accepted, and IANA data updates will continue to be released.
+Bug fixes and performance improvements will still be accepted, and IANA data updates will continue to be released via a semi-automated process.

 However, new features or API changes are **unlikely to be accepted** as pull requests.